Arun02Akash/Deep-Learning_636/README.md

   - Invert the log2 transformation to recover the final predicted result.

 🚀 This modular design ensures better specialization for different regions of the target space, leading to more accurate and robust predictions.

-To make predictions run the last cell (i.e. Testing) of 'Deep_Learning_Final_Project_3.ipynb' located in the DL_Project_Final_3 file of the zip file in google colab.
-Upload/mount the entire zip file in google colab.